ricardomartinso/ricardomartinso/README.md

 My name is **Ricardo Martins**.
 Im Full Stack Developer Student at Driven Education

 - 🔭 I’m currently looking for working on Software engineering
-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m currently learning Express.js
 - 🎮 Gamer (you can call me to play together)

 ### Talk with me: